stnolting/neo430/rtl/top_templates/README.txt

  Quartus QSYS.

-Top Entity with AXI-Lite Memory Mapped Master:
+Top Entity with AXI4-Lite Memory Mapped Master:
 ---------------------------------------------------------------
- *still experimental*

- The *neo430_top_axi4lite.vhd* top entity converts the processor's Wishbone bus to an AXI-lite master interface.
-From a software point of view, the AXI-lite interface is used by calling the default Wishbone transfer functions.
+ The *neo430_top_axi4lite.vhd* top entity converts the processor's Wishbone bus to an AXI4-lite master compatible interface.
+From a software point of view, the AXI4-lite interface is used by calling the default Wishbone transfer functions.

  Note: This setup also uses std_logic and std_logic_vector as port signal types.